therob3000/comicpress-manager/readme.txt

   * You can also upload a single file that does not specify a date in the filename, and enter in the post date on the upload page.
   * You can also replace a single existing file with any other file, preserving the original file's name after upload
   * If you're using a different date naming convention, you can convert the old convention to the currently defined date naming convention
+  * To keep nosy readers from snooping around, you can obfuscate filenames, either by adding random characters to the end, or by replacing the title in the filename with random characters.
 * Use a stripped-down version of the Comic uploader straight from the Write menu (Write -> Comic) or from the Dashboard (QuomicPress)
 * Upload thumbnails directly to the archive and RSS folders
 * Generate thumbnails for all uploaded comics for your archive and RSS folders